Dog Breed Directory

 Von Willebrand's Disease

-An inherited bleeding disorder caused by deficient or defective von Willebrand factor (vWF), a protein crucial for blood clotting.
+Inherited bleeding disorder caused by deficient or defective von Willebrand factor.

 Symptoms: